return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_fence_c.rst

 This function is called when the seqno of the fence where \ ``action``\  is attached has passed.
 It queues the event on the submitter's event list.
-This function is always called from atomic context, and may be called from irq context.
+This function is always called from atomic context.

 .. _`vmw_event_fence_action_cleanup`: